SOS incident

 The SOS incident occurred in Mount Asahi in Daisetsuzan National Park in Japan in 1989.
 Two lost mountaineers were located and rescued after search teams spotted a large SOS message built from fallen birch logs, but the mountaineers had not created this message, which was determined to have been in place since at least 1987.
 After returning to search the area for more missing people the next day, police found skeletal remains in the vicinity (initially determined to belong to a female) in addition to personal belongings of a presumed-male hiker found stuffed into a tree root not far from the sign.
 The items included an ID (belonging to Kenji Iwamura, a man who had been missing since 1984), 2 cameras, a notebook, and a tape recorder with tapes featuring a distressed man calling for help.
 It is still not known who constructed the sign.

 Background

 On the afternoon of 24 July 1989, on the path from Mount Kurodake to Mount Asahi of Daisetsuzan National Park, two Tokyo men were lost after mountaineering.
 While going through the climbing route, they deviated down Mount Asahi, south towards the Chubetsu river.
 The Hokkaido police searched in a helicopter and ended up finding a giant SOS sign made of 19 birch trees, each roughly 5 meters long.
 It was built by stacking felled birch trees.
 The two missing people were soon safely rescued 2–3 km north from the sign.

+The Hokkaido police believed that the SOS letters made of wood had been constructed by the two people that they had rescued.
+However, when the police debriefed the two people about the situation after the rescue, they did not know anything about the SOS sign.
+The Hokkaido police, who thought that there was another victim, dispatched a helicopter again on the following day and searched the surrounding area.